 Instructors: An instructor or laboratory manager is the ideal leader for the team.
 Their potential roles include:

 Students: Students have a big opportunity to reduce waste at the source and make the plan work.
 Their potential roles include:

 Partners: It very important to form partnerships.
 Local businesses, fellow academic programs, other schools, government agencies, parent/teacher organizations, and recyclers are examples of important partners.
 Some roles that partners may fill include:

 Administration: Your administration can be proud of this contribution to a healthier school.
 Keep them updated on the team's efforts.
 Their involvement may include:

 Monitor and Modify

-The P2 audit for Agricultural and Vocational Educators was produced by the Peaks to Prairies Pollution Prevention Information Center, funded by the U.S. EPA.
+The P2 audit for Agricultural and Vocational Educators is a project of the Peaks to Prairies Pollution Prevention Information Center, funded by the U.S. EPA.
 For more information contact Peaks to Prairies at the Montana State University Extension Service, Bozeman, Montana.